zilongzhong/GCPsettings/README.md

 ## Step 6: Set remote VS Code

-Set the config file in the .ssh path accordingly.
+After installing VS Code on your local PC, set the config file in the .ssh path accordingly.
 Specifically, make sure to update GCPname, XXX.XXX.XX.XXX, and /path/to/your/public/key.pub properly:

 ```bash
 Host GCP-test